Background pattern

 Rare side effects(may affect up to 1 in 1,000 patients):

-• Narrowing of the esophagus (the tube that connects the mouth to the stomach), tongue inflammation.
+• Narrowing of the esophagus (the tube that connects the mouth to the stomach), inflammation of the tongue.

 Very rare side effects(may affect up to 1 in 10,000 patients):

--Consult your doctor if you have ear pain, ear discharge, or ear infection.
-These may be symptoms of damage to the bones in the ear.
+• Consult your doctor if you have ear pain, your ear is discharging, or you have an ear infection.
+These could be symptoms of damage to the bones of the ear.

-During post-marketing use, the following side effects have been reported (frequency unknown):
+During post-marketing use, the following side effects have been reported (frequency not known):

 • Cases of hair loss.